Sampling using Adaptive Regenerative Processes: The Restore process

-To better understand why the regeneration rate becomes so large, consider the state $\largeCstate$ such that $\kappa(\largeCstate)=0$.
-This state satisfies $\largeCstate = \argmax_{x_1, x_2, \dots, x_n} - \tilde{\kappa}(x_i) \pi(x_i) / \mu(x_i)$.
-In a sense, this is the state that is most onerous on the regeneration constant, forcing $C$ to be very large in order to compensate for the values of $\tilde{\kappa}(\largeCstate), \pi(\largeCstate)$ and $\mu(\largeCstate)$.
-Here, one component of $\largeCstate$ in the tails of $\pi$ and even further into the tails of $\mu$, meaning ratio $\mu / \pi$ is tiny.
-The other components are near to the mode of the corresponding marginals of $\mu$ and $\pi$, where the curvature is relatively large and hence $\tilde{\kappa}$ is negative.
-Thus constant $C$ must compensate for the fact that $\mu$ is poorly suited to $\pi$, which pushes up $\kappa$ in all parts of the space.
-Figure \ref{fig:kde_breast_marg} illustrates this.
-The following subsection introduces the minimal regeneration distribution and rate, which may be used to ensure the regeneration rate does not become extremely large.

-\subsubsection{Minimal Brownian Motion Restore}
+\subsubsection{Minimal Brownian motion Restore}

-A \emph{Minimal Brownian Motion Restore process} is defined by enriching an underlying Brownian Motion with regenerations from distribution \eqref{eq:mu*} at rate \eqref{eq:min_regen_rate}, with $\tilde{\kappa}$ given by \ref{eq:tilde_kap_BM}.
-Figure \ref{fig:min_bmr_path} shows five tours of a Minimal Brownian Motion Restore process.
+A \emph{minimal Brownian motion Restore process} is defined by enriching an underlying Brownian motion with regenerations from distribution \eqref{eq:mu*} at rate \eqref{eq:min_regen_rate}, with $\tilde{\kappa}$ given by \eqref{eq:tilde_kap_BM}.
+Figure \ref{fig:min_bmr_path} shows five tours of a minimal Brownian motion Restore process.
 Green dots and red crosses show the first and last output state of each tour.
 In this example, $\muMin$ is supported on the interval $[-1,1]$, shown by gray lines.
-Note that the process always regenerates from outside to inside this interval and that in comparison to Figure \ref{fig:bmr_path}, the tours of the process are on average much longer.
+Note that the process always regenerates from outside to inside this interval.